smart-on-fhir/smart-scheduling-links/specification.md

 	|`valueString` | string | Phone number the user can call to book this slot.

  * "Capacity" extension: used to enable aggregated discovery at mass vaccination sites.
-Providers SHOULD advertise discrete slots, but MAY for performance or scalability reasons choose to aggregate otherwise identical slots (same schedule, status, start, and end times) with this extension.
+Slot Publishers SHOULD advertise discrete slots, but MAY for p erformance or scalability reasons choose to aggregate otherwise identical slots (same schedule, status, start, and end times) with this extension.
+Slot Publishers MAY provide estimated capacity if precise capacity cannot be determined.
 	| field name | type  | description |
 	|---|---|---|
 	|`url`| string | fixed value of `"http://fhir-registry.smarthealthit.org/StructureDefinition/slot-capacity"`|